-There are a few other reasons for such a low price, but I’m unsure Japanese people have the inclination or desire to move somewhere with little job opportunities and away from the places they know and love.
+There are a few other reasons for such a low price, but I’m unsure if Japanese people have the inclination or desire to move somewhere with few job opportunities and away from the places they know and love.

 55. The shopping malls go up

 We’ve already talked about the limited space in Japan, and this is one effect of that.

 If you walk through any big city, you’ll notice lots of the buildings have signs all the way up them noting each business on an individual floor.

 I remember searching out a Japanese language book shop and I ended up searching for hours as I forgot this was how most businesses operated.
 Unfortunately this time there was no sign and only after guessing which building it was located in did I take the elevator up to the 8th floor.

 Tip: If you’re going to Japan and searching out a specific place, remember the likelihood of it not being on the ground floor is very high!

 We already know Japan loves Pokémon, but did you know they love it this much?!